Shattered Sight: In Storybrooke

 As everyone in Storybrooke begin to attack each other, fighting and riots break out across the town.
 At the sheriff's station Elsa, Emma, and Anna, the only ones aside from Ingrid and Rumple, immune to the curse, try to come up with a plan to stop Ingrid while at the same time deal with keeping Mary Margaret and David from each other's throats by separating them in different jail cells.
 Recalling the story that Ingrid got the curse from, Anna reveals that killing Ingrid, the caster of the curse, would potentially be the way to reverse its effects.
-Worried for Anna's safety, Elsa and Emma leave baby Neal with a reluctant Anna, while Emma and Elsa confront Ingrid at her ice cave, they discover their powers cannot work on her due to the ribbons on them.
+Worried for Anna's safety, Elsa and Emma leave baby Neal with a reluctant Anna, while Emma and Elsa confront Ingrid at her ice cream shop, they discover their powers cannot work on her due to the ribbons on them.
 This gives Emma an idea: to go the Vault and face Regina, who was sealed inside for her own safety.

 Meanwhile, the protection spell is causing Regina to believe that Emma trapped her inside, and as she sees herself in the mirror Regina changes her clothes to those she used to wear as the Evil Queen.
 When Emma and Elsa arrive and unseal the Vault, Regina uses her pyrokinetic powers against them and they shield themselves with the ribbons on their wrists; the ribbons burn away, freeing Emma and Elsa.
 Emma uses her powers to stall Regina from going after them.
 Regina, believing that Emma went to the Sheriff's station, shows up there, only to set up a battle between herself and Mary Margaret.
 Regina sends Anna and Kristoff back to the beachfront, from where they reunited with Elsa and met Emma back in the previous episode, "Fall".
 As Kristoff yells at Anna, saying that his life would've been better off if the two had never gotten engaged, a hurt Anna then trips on the bottle that her parents threw from their sinking ship in the episode "A Tale of Two Sisters".
 Anna picks up the bottle and hits Kristoff on his head knocking him out, allowing the letter that was inside the bottle to fall out.
 Anna then reads the letter, and she races off to the Snow Queen's lair.